- Ramsay Hunt Syndrome (RHS) denotes itself as a facial paralysis followed by mouth and ear rashes.

-In the case where the patient can’t blink eyelid may need an injection of Botox to
+In the case where the patient can’t blink eyelid may need an injection of Botox to ease their suffering.

 As we mentioned earlier, prompt treatment is necessary for RHS.
 Failing in that could cause permanent nerve damage, and full recovery chances will fall severely.

 If treatment initiated promptly, the patient might take several weeks or even months to gain recovery.